benkmoore/ar_hardware/README.md

 7. Use `sudo minicom -D /dev/ttyACM0` using the correct port found above in place of `ttyACM0`. `Welcome to minicom` screen should show up.

 8. Press enter/return on the keyboard twice within 1 second to enter shell mode.
 If the port is correct and the USB cable is good and the firmware is good, you should see `DWM1001 TWR Real Time Location System`, and `dwm>`.
 Type `apg` and hit enter to get current tag pose.
+Type `?` followed by enter to see possible commands.

+9. Make sure that the position of the anchors is as accurate as possible or the location engine will be very unreliable or will just constantly fail.
+This can be entered using the android app or using mnicom.
+The auto positioning feature in the app can be used, however clear lines of sight between boards is a must.

 #### Debugging notes: